Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments: Model

-These results build upon the self-consistent continuum solvation model (SCCS) \cite{Andreussi2012}, which creates dielectric cavities around each lateral facet of the slab.
-On the semiconductor side, the dielectric permittivity is expressed as
+The proposed computational method consists of embedding an explicit quantum-mechanical description of the semiconductor surface layers into an implicit continuum model of the semiconducting and electrolytic environments.
+As described in Ref.~\onlinecite{Campbell2017}, this procedure exploits the self-consistent continuum solvation (SCCS) approach \cite{Andreussi2012}, which introduces dielectric cavities around each facet of the slab.
+The dielectric permittivity is expressed as